Susan Feddema-LeonardProducer l Director l Cinematographer

 She is the Executive Producer for People & Peaks Productions, and has produced the Canadian Rockies Series (13 X 60’ HD · Documentary).
 The series features stunning documentaries, that share the history, traditions and culture of the Rocky Mountains.
 People & Peaks Productions is a rural based film production company that has been nominated for twenty-two (22) Alberta Film and Television Rosie Awards.
 Productions have been broadcast on Russian and New Zealand networks.

-Susan is the Past President of Women in Film and Television Alberta (WIFTA), a member of Alberta Media Production Industries Association (AMPIA), and a long-standing member of the Writers’ Guild of Alberta.
+Susan is the Past President of Women in Film and Television Alberta (WIFTA), a member of Alberta Media Productions Association (AMPIA), and a member of the Writers Guild of Alberta.

 Returning to her Roots and her aboriginal heritage, a performance by Canadian Artist Laura Vinson has all the ingredients.
 Authentic traditional sound, songs and stories about the eastern slopes are woven into the productions.
 Laura Vinson was born and raised in the shadows of the Rocky Mountains near Jasper National Park.
 Her Métis heritage is Cherokee, Cree, English, and French.
 In all her songs you feel the roots of her Aboriginal background, which go back to Tête Jaune (aka Yellowhead).

 Laura Vinson and Dave Martineau are writing original musical scores for television documentary productions.
 Laura Vinson and Dave Martineau were nominated for six (6) Best Original Musical Score for the Alberta Film & Television Rosie Awards documentary (non-fiction over 30 minutes) over the past four (6) years.
 The nominations include Trials & Tribulations of Old Trailmen, Mountain Men, Ancestors Calling, Women of Willmore Wilderness, Mountain Mustang, and Wildie.